Technology and Digital Declutter Ideas

 There is no ‘set up’ so to speak, you install the extension and once you start logging into your accounts, it will start catching that information.

-This is not really organizing digital or technology clutter, but rather organizing using digital technology.
+This is not really digital organizing or technology decluttering, but rather organizing using digital technology.
 Despite so much of our data available digitally, we (the collective ‘we‘) still accumulate a great deal of paper on a regular basis.

 By scanning or downloading important information and organizing it properly, we can greatly reduce the sheer amount of paper in our lives and dramatically reduce the amount of time we spend looking for documentation.
 I still use the Fujitsu Scan Snap s1100i that I started using 3 years ago.
 Scan Snap has come out with some new, free software ‘Scan Snap Home‘ that really streamlines the scanning and storing process.